ggaughan/ThinkSQL/SQLserver/README.txt

 It requires:
 	Indy (v9) TCP/IP networking components
 	DCPcrypt (v2) encryption routines
+	Lex and Yacc - for modifying the parser

 All source code is written by Greg Gaughan, except:
 	MultiMM - Robert Lee